-These net assets arose from contributions received from the UAB Health System and any interest earned on such funds.
-These net assets are to be used for the benefit of UAB.
+These net assets are provided by proceeds from vending machines and contributions received from the UAB Health System, and any interest income earned on these funds.
+These net assets are to be used for the benefit of administrative departments at the university.

-University/Hospital Funds
+Hospital Funds

-These net assets are provided by proceeds from vending machines, other donor- restricted contributions, and any interest income earned on these funds.
-These net assets are to be used for the benefit of UAB.
+These net assets are provided by proceeds from vending machines and any interest earned on such funds.
+These net assets are to be used for the benefit of UAB Hospital and UAB Health System.